All Products

 • The capacity of each chunk is customizable.
 If compression is not enabled, a chunk can store up to 256 datapoints.
 However, if compression is enabled, a chunk can store more than 256 datapoints.

-• Chunks serve as the smallest unit for data eviction.
+• Chunks are the smallest expiration units.
 A chunk is deleted after all datapoints in the chunk expire.

 • Datapoint: a piece of time series data that includes a timestamp and a DOUBLE-type value.

 • Aggregate queries in scenarios such as downsampling, attribute filtering, batch query, and the use of multiple numerical functions.
-This feature integrates batch query and aggregation in a single command to reduce network interaction and provide responses within milliseconds.
+This feature integrates batch query and aggregation into a single command to reduce network interaction and provide single-digit millisecond response time.

-• Update or accumulation of historical time series data.
+• Update and accumulation of historical time series data.

-• Efficient compression with the Gorilla algorithm.
-TairTS uses the Gorilla compression algorithm and specific storage techniques to significantly reduce storage costs.
+• Efficient Gorilla compression algorithm and specific storage to significantly reduce costs.

 Typical scenarios